-Industrial peat extraction at Oughter Bog ceased in 2012.
-Bord na Móna do not intend to carry out any industrial peat production at this site in the future, so industrial peat extraction is permanently ceased.
 Currently the former peat production area comprises both bare peat and re-vegetated areas.
 The combination of active rehabilitation measures and natural colonisation will quickly establish and/or increase the extent of pioneer vegetation and will be planned to accelerate environmental stabilisation.
 Nevertheless, it will take some time (30-50 years) for naturally functioning peatland ecosystems to fully re-establish.

-Parts of Oughter Bog (outside the areas owned and under the control of Bord na Móna) are currently used by domestic turf cutters to harvest peat.
+Some parts of Oughter Bog (outside the areas owned and under the control of Bord na Móna) are currently used by domestic turf cutters to harvest peat.
 These areas are ecologically and hydrologically linked to the area owned by Bord na Móna where rehabilitation is planned.
 It is beyond the scope of this rehabilitation plan to address turf cutting issues on the margins of Oughter Bog that are outside of the control of Bord na Móna.
 Nevertheless, Bord na Móna are aware of such issues which may constrain the proposed rehabilitation actions, and this rehabilitation plan considered potential impacts of these on the delivery of the stated objectives.
 The area of Oughter Bog leased to The Midlands National Shooting Centre of Ireland is not considered part of the scope of this rehabilitation plan.